biosimulations/biosimulations/docs/users/creating-vega-visualizations.md

 ## Tutorial

-We recommend creating Vega visualizations for simulation results as follows:
+Several complete examples of visualized simulation results in Vega, and the corresponding COMBINE archives, are available on GitHub [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/dev/examples).
+The following steps guide through the creation of Vega visualizations for simulation results:

 1. Create one or more SED-ML files with one or more reports of the results of one or more simulations.
 2. Use tools such as the [Vega Editor](https://vega.github.io/editor) and [Altair](https://altair-viz.github.io/) to design diagrammatic structure(s) for visualizing these SED-ML reports.